jecklgamis/docker-etcd/README.md

 etcdctl --cacert ca.pem --endpoints=https://localhost:2379  get some-key
 ```

-## Security Materials
+# Security Materials

-The certificates and keys in this repo were generated using `cfssl`.
+The dummy certificates and keys in this repo were generated using `cfssl`.
 See [this repo](https://github.com/coreos/docs/blob/master/os/generate-self-signed-certificates.md)
 for details.

-* ca.pem - the CA certificate used to certify the server certificates below
+* ca.pem - the CA certificate used to certify the server key pair below
+* server-key.pem - the server private key
-* server-key.pem - the server key (this has `etcd` as CN and `localhost` as alternative DNS)
+* server.pem - the server certificate (this has `etcd` as CN and `localhost` as alternate DNS)

-* server.pem - the server certificate
+The files are copied to the `/etcd` directory (see Dockerfile).

 View certificates:

 ```bash
 openssl x509 -in server.pem -text -noout
 openssl x509 -in ca.pem -text -noout
 ```

-View server certificate from running instance.
+View server certificate from running instance

 ```bash
 openssl s_client -showcerts -connect localhost:2379 </dev/null
 ```